 –The Musician’s Way, p.
 216

 Why do people attend concerts by rising musicians?
-Primarily because they feel attracted to the programs they’ll hear and the musicians who’ll perform.
+Primarily because they feel attracted to the venue, the music they’ll hear, and the musicians who’ll perform.

-How can emerging musicians create concert programs that get noticed?
+How can emerging musicians create concert programs that generate interest?
 For starters, by becoming students of programming.

 One way for young artists to draw in audiences involves bringing together great music under resonant concepts as opposed to stringing together compositions without any overarching theme.

-Done imaginatively, such concerts can generate buzz and leave audiences transformed.
-Mundane programming ideas, though, can fall flat.
+Done imaginatively, such concerts can generate buzz and excite audiences.
 Here’s an illustration.

 Let’s say that you’re a concertgoer who enjoys piano music, and there are two solo concerts by little-known pianists taking place in your town on Chopin’s birthday: